semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

   - Network broker
 ---

-# Set up the Semgrep network broker
+# Set up the Semgrep Network Broker

-The Semgrep network broker facilitates secure access between Semgrep and your private network.
+The Semgrep Network Broker facilitates secure access between Semgrep and your private network.
 It accomplishes this by establishing a WireGuard VPN tunnel with the Semgrep infrastructure, then proxying **inbound** HTTP requests from Semgrep to your network through this tunnel.
 This approach allows Semgrep to interact with on-premise resources without exposing them to the public internet.

 Examples of inbound traffic include: